stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

   In order for the flow to succeed, you must configure Stormpath to request the ``no_expiry`` scope.

+  Also the Resource Endpoint requires you to include a ``key`` that is found on your StackApp's configuration page.

 Twitch
 ++++++++